What is a preexisting condition?

 In the context of home warranties, a preexisting condition is any problem, defect or damage that existed in your home’s appliances or systems before your warranty coverage took effect.
 In other words, it’s anything that was wrong with an item before you signed the warranty contract.

-Some common preexisting conditions include faulty HVAC systems, plumbing leaks, electrical issues, appliance malfunctions and water heater defects.
-While these are common issues covered by a home warranty, a provider may not pay for repairs if the issue occurred before you signed a contract and the issue was easily detectable by a technician or you knew about it.
+While these are common issues covered by a home warranty, a provider may not pay for repairs if the issue occurred before you signed a contract, if the issue was easily detectable by a technician or if you knew about the issue.

 » LEARN: What is a home warranty?